 This part is very very optional, but installs Windows Terminal, which allows you to access cmd, powershell and bash in one place, open multiple terminals (even side-by-side), and most importantly, use themes!

-If you're need to update Windows, go here.
+If you're need to update Windows, go here.- Open the Microsoft Store.

 Every developer has a GitHub account.
 GitHub provides servers for you to host your code, using Git.